 Ambitious project helps ensure smooth streets, other upgrades

-As the City Engineer for the City of Columbus, Neel-Schaffer has helped monitor, assess, and catalog the condition and maintenance of City streets for nearly 20 years.
+As the City Engineer for the City of Columbus, Neel-Schaffer has helped monitor, assess, and catalog the condition and maintenance of City streets for 20 years.

 In 2000, Neel-Schaffer embarked on an ambitious project to measure and assess every street in the City.
 That process has led to the firm managing numerous paving projects on an annual and bi-annual basis over this period.
 As road standards and transportation mode demands changed, Neel-Schaffer’s involvement led to recommending the City adopt a “Complete Streets” ordinance, which was passed by the City in 2010.
 The ordinance calls for evaluations for ADA improvements, sidewalk additions, improved signage, and striping upgrades as each street is repaired and paved.